devoidfury/docx-validator/readme.md

-basic validation of word xml document, based on micorsoft documentation.
+basic validation of word xml/ooxml documents, based on microsoft documentation, that does not require c# or dotnet framework.

 requires xmllint, part of libxml2.